floriankreten/Prostate_Cancer_Publication/README.md

-Tested with Python 3.8.16 and plotly 5.9.0.
-(complete conda_env.yml in the repository)
+Tested with Python 3.8.16 and plotly 5.9.0 (complete conda_env.yml in the repository).

 IMPORTANT: We recommend to always load INPUT_rates and define a type-of-rate (see example) as a first step.
 	   Changing the rate-functions in a running session is not recommended.

-For the graphs with 2*10⁷ nodes we used in the publication and with the given mutation rates, a single sim can take up to 30GB ram and depending on the CPU up to ~three hours.
+For the graphs with 2*10⁷ nodes that we analyzed and with the given mutation rates, a single sim can take up to 30GB ram - and depending on the CPU up to ~three hours.
-We recommend to test smaller examples first.
+We recommend to run smaller test examples first.

 The modules are sorted into 3 different groups:

 1) PROCESS-modules are relevant for the simulations and should not be touched.
 2) EVAL-modules concern graphical output, storage and evaluations.
-3) 	Via INPUT_rates, the entire behavior of a simulation can be defined (rates, types of events).
+3) Via INPUT_rates, the entire behavior of a simulation can be defined, and always should be (if you do not run any sim, load a pre-defined setting as a placeholder).
-	The main.py should be used for all user-defined scripting.

 The graph-class defined in PROCESS_structures is the central object.
 It is a collection of vertices, as well as some additional structures/information.